 Inherent with technology development is the risk associated with first-of-kind applications.
 A technical risk assessment should be performed to identify risks that may affect the achievement of technical objectives that ultimately affect cost, schedule and performance.
-Results of technical risk assessments and risk-handling strategies are factored into technical assessments/reviews and studies [References: DOE G 413.3-7A; DOE G 413.3-9; and DOE O 413.3B].
+Results of technical risk assessments and risk-handling strategies are factored into technical assessments/reviews and studies [References: DOE G 413.3-7, U.S. Department of Energy Risk Management Guide; DOE G 413.3-9, U.S. Department of Energy Project Review Guide for Capital Asset Projects and DOE O 413.3A, paragraph 5.h.(2)(b)].